Bicycle Maps & Routes

 BEACH ACCESS BIKE RACK LOCATIONS

 Did you know that many of the city’s public beach access points have bicycle racks?
 Bicycles do not need parking decals and parking is free.
 The following beach access locations offer bike racks: Anderson Park, Breakers Park, Cameron Park, Gardens by the Sea Park, Hurl Rocks Park, Plyler Park, 14th Avenue Pier and the Myrtle Beach Boardwalk at First through Ninth Avenues North.
-And, you’ll find racks at the beach accesses on the residential street ends at 82nd, 79th, 78th, 66th, 63rd, 51st, 49th, 48th, 46th, 44th, 43rd, 41st, 39th and 34th Avenues North.
+You’ll find racks at the beach accesses on the residential street ends at 82nd, 79th, 78th, 66th, 63rd, 51st, 49th, 48th, 46th, 44th, 43rd, 41st, 39th and 34th Avenues North.
+And, bike racks are now available at Ninth, 16th, 25th and 29th Avenues South.
 Many parks and city buildings also provide bike racks.